-Monthly, on the 25th calendar day of each calendar month, commencing on July 25, 2020 and ending on June 26, 2023 (the "Final Valuation Date"), or, if such day is not a Trading Day, the next following Trading Day.
-If a market disruption event occurs or is continuing with respect to a Reference Asset on any Contingent Interest Observation Date for any Reference Asset, the Contingent Interest Observation Date for the affected Reference Asset will be postponed until the next Trading Day on which no market disruption event occurs or is continuing for that Reference Asset.
+Quarterly, on the 26th calendar day of each March, June, September and December, commencing on September 26, 2020 and ending on June 26, 2023 (the "Final Valuation Date"), or, if such day is not a Trading Day, the next following Trading Day.
+If a Market Disruption Event occurs or is continuing with respect to a Reference Asset on any Contingent Interest Observation Date for any Reference Asset, the Contingent Interest Observation Date for the affected Reference Asset will be postponed until the next Trading Day on which no Market Disruption Event occurs or is continuing for that Reference Asset.
 In no event, however, will any Contingent Interest Observation Date for any Reference Asset be postponed by more than eight Trading Days.
-If the determination of the Closing Value of a Reference Asset for any Contingent Interest Observation Date is postponed to the last possible day, but a market disruption event occurs or is continuing on that day, that day will nevertheless be the date on which the Closing Value of such Reference Asset will be determined.
-In such an event, the Calculation Agent will estimate the Closing Value that would have prevailed in the absence of the market disruption event.
-For the avoidance of doubt, if on any Contingent Interest Observation Date, no market disruption event is occurring with respect to a particular Reference Asset, the Contingent Interest Observation Date for such Reference Asset will be made on the originally scheduled Observation Date irrespective of the occurrence of a market disruption event with respect to another Reference Asset.
-If a Contingent Interest Observation Date (or the Final Valuation Date) is postponed, the corresponding Contingent Interest Payment Date (or Maturity Date) will be postponed to maintain the same number of Business Days between such dates as existed prior to the postponement(s).
+If the determination of the Closing Value of a Reference Asset for any Contingent Interest Observation Date is postponed to the last possible day, but a Market Disruption Event occurs or is continuing on that day, that day will nevertheless be the date on which the Closing Value of such Reference Asset will be determined.
+In such an event, the Calculation Agent will estimate the Closing Value that would have prevailed in the absence of the Market Disruption Event.
+For the avoidance of doubt, if on any Contingent Interest Observation Date, no Market Disruption Event is occurring with respect to a particular Reference Asset, the Contingent Interest Observation Date for such Reference Asset will be made on the originally scheduled Observation Date irrespective of the occurrence of a Market Disruption event with respect to another Reference Asset.
+If a Contingent Interest Observation Date (or the Final Valuation Date) is postponed, the corresponding Contingent Interest Payment Date (or Maturity Date) or Call Payment Date, as applicable, will be postponed to maintain the same number of Business Days between such dates as existed prior to the postponement(s).

-Contingent Interest Payment Dates:
+Contingent Payment Dates:

-With respect to each Contingent Interest Observation Date, the second Business Day following the relevant Contingent Interest Observation Date, with the exception of the final Contingent Interest Payment Date, which will be the Maturity Date, subject to postponement as described above under "- Contingent Interest Observation Dates" or, if such day is not a Business Day, the next following Business Day.
+Interest With respect to each Contingent Interest Observation Date, the third Business Day following the relevant Contingent Interest Observation Date, with the exception of the final Contingent Interest Payment Date, which will be the Maturity Date, subject to postponement as described above under "- Contingent Interest Observation Dates" or, in each case, if such day is not a Business Day, the next following Business Day.